What Are Some Reasons My Husband Doesn’t Like Me?

 Contents

-Why would a wife ever think – “My husband doesn’t like me”?
+Why would a wife ever think, “My husband doesn’t like me?”
 That’s the opposite of what marriage is supposed to be, which we all know is not only “I like you,” but “I love you.”

-So, how does a wife go from feeling my husband doesn’t like me to believing it?
 Keep reading and I’ll show you how with several real-life examples.
 Maybe it’s even happened to you.

 What A Husband Who Doesn’t Like His Wife Is Like

-Most often when a wife comes to actually believe her husband doesn’t like her it’s because she’s been told exactly that - “I don’t like you.”
+Most often when a wife comes to believe her husband doesn’t like her it’s because she’s been told exactly that - “I don’t like you.”

 My husband and I have been together for 16 years we have just celebrated our 9th wedding anniversary together.
 I arranged a wedding weekend out of town.
 The 1st day we got there was nice, the 2nd day all he did was talk about his ex girlfriend.
 He goes on to say how much he misses their conversation.
 He also said that after what she did to him he could never love another like he loved her.
-His said what she did to him also took a part in his heart, so he only has 75% to give.
+He said what she did to him also took a part in his heart, so he only has 75% to give.
 He tells me he doesn't love me.
 He tells me he’s not in love with me and worst he tells me he doesn’t even like me.
 Still.
 I love him and I wanna make my marriage work.” -Cilari

-Telling your partner you don’t like them on any kind of repetitive basis is a form of verbal abuse.
-It can also become mental abuse, such as when it gets generalized into some form of “no one likes you” (See the next real-life quote below for an example).
+It can also become mental abuse if it becomes generalized into some form of “no one likes you.”
+(See the next real-life quote below for an example).

 Not liking things is normal.
 We all have things we don’t like – broccoli, getting up in the morning, exercising – but not liking the person we’re supposed to love?
+That shouldn’t be considered normal, especially if it’s an ongoing feeling and not momentary.

-A husband who dislikes his wife is likely to be moody, irritable and even angry at times.
-He could be depressed, and not just about his marital situation.
 It’s a fact that the persons closest to us usually get the truest of our feelings – good and bad.
 So, if a husband is unhappy, for whatever reason, most likely his wife is going to feel it the most.

 Here is the issue - he gets angry, cannot calm down, anger lingers over 20 min, sometimes carrying over to the next day.
 He shuts down, refuses to talk and problem solve, just name calling and saying he doesn’t like me.
 He is often on edge and argumentative – difficulty seeing things other than his perspective and solutions to the point of anger outbursts, name calling/putdowns, and later too ashamed to apologize, saying I/others made him angry and he has a right to get angry and yell and scream if someone makes him angry.” -Kate